A member of the Myrtle family (Myrtaceae), the Eugenia genus contains over 1000 species

 A large shrub or small tree.

-Long-stalked, in clusters of 1-4 in the leaf axils, four white petals, many long,
+Long-stalked, in clusters of 1-4 flowers in the leaf axils, four white petals, many long,

 pale-yellow tipped, white stamens, fragrant.
-Flowers have abundant pollen but little nectar.
+The flowers produce pollen but no nectar.

 Years before fruiting:

 1-2 years for grafted plants, 2-6 years for seedlings.

 Round, seven to ten deep ribs, slightly flattened at the ends, with small apical sepals.

 The thin skin turns bright red or almost black when fully ripe, with very juicy,

 aromatic, orange-red flesh, and a unique, non-cherry flavor, tart when partly ripe to sweet